codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

          - failure
 {% endhighlight %}

+If you want to run the second step only if the first one was skipped (because its own condition said so) :

+{% highlight yaml %}
+second_step:
+  title: Second step
+  when:
+    steps:
+     - name: first_step
+       on:
+         - skipped
+{% endhighlight %}

 Finally if you don't care about the completion status the syntax is:

 {% highlight yaml %}